Golden (Travie McCoy song): Background

-Video
+Music video

 The video for "Golden" was premiered on YouTube on 14 June 2015 and is inspired by an iconic traffic shot in Jean-Luc Godard's 1967 cult classic film Week-end.
 The video is a continuous looping shot of Travie leaving his car on a desert road and observing the eccentric passengers in the vehicles in front of him.